The nasopharynx is an air-containing cavity at the back of the nose, which occupies the uppermost extent of the aerodigestive tract.

 Retropharyngeal space: This is a space behind the pharynx, in front of the spine.

-Muscles: Pharyngeal constrictor muscles, the levator palatini muscle are two muscles in close relation with nasopharynx.
+Muscles: Pharyngeal constrictor muscles, the levator palatini muscle are two muscles in close relation with the nasopharynx.

 It is through this opening the eustachian (auditory) tube along with its two muscles enter the nasopharynx.
 The Ascending palatine artery, which is a branch of the facial artery also runs through this sinus.